 Tips for looking after your mental health if you are autistic

-It can feel scary to speak to someone you don’t know, but we are here for you, if you are struggling to cope.
+It can feel scary to speak to someone you don’t know, but we are here for you if you are struggling to cope.

-Texting is easier than talking
+Texting can be easier than talking

 Social interactions can be stressful if you are autistic.
 It can be harder to interpret other people’s emotions, facial expressions or tone of voice.